D-GAP: Improving Out-of-Domain Robustness via Dataset-Agnostic and Gradient-Guided Augmentation in Frequency and Pixel Spaces: Introduction

-Specifically, given two images from different domains, in the frequency space, we introduce a gradient-adaptive mechanism in the frequency space that computes frequency sensitivity maps from the task gradients with respect to the amplitude.
-These sensitivity maps represent how strongly the model responds to different frequency components.
+Specifically, given two images from different domains, in the frequency space, we introduce a gradient-adaptive mechanism in the frequency space that computes frequency sensitivity maps from the task gradients with respect to the amplitude (as shown in Fig.~\ref{sensitivity_maps}).
+These sensitivity maps represent how strongly the models respond to different frequency components.
 Instead of interpolating two spectra with a fixed or random ratio, D-GAP adjusts the interpolation strength at each frequency according to its sensitivity value: more sensitive frequency components are more strongly mixed with target-domain amplitudes, while less sensitive ones are more preserved.
-This mechanism enables the model to suppress domain-specific spectral learning bias by perturbing biased with varying intensities.
+This mechanism enables the models to suppress domain-specific spectral learning bias by perturbing biased with varying intensities.
 This gradient-guided interpolation creates frequency-space augmentations that adaptively keep the main content of the source image while adding features from target domains.
 However, frequency blending and reconstruction sometimes introduce artifacts and blurring.
-As such, we apply pixel-space blending to add complementary spatial pixel-level information.
+As such, we apply pixel value blending to add complementary spatial pixel-level information.
 The final augmented image is then obtained by blending these two results from the frequency space and the pixel space.